 Bible Journaling and Illustrating

 Are you more of an arts and crafts type person than a music person?
 Bible journaling is a popular activity that many women enjoy.
 You will need a journaling Bible, which is basically a Bible with space in one column for you to draw or write.
 You will also need some art supplies such as colored pencils, stencils, colored pens, and perhaps some stickers.
 Dayspring offers all the supplies you need to create beautiful artwork featuring your favorite verses in their Bible Journaling section.
-If you choose to buy something, enter the code “THANKYOU” to receive 25% off your entire order.
+Right now, they are offering kits that include lots of creative supplies.

 Finding Jesus in the Woods and Gardens